ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+squatted upon his bundle, toasting
+himself against the chimney, and
+apparently plunged into a state of
+profound meditation.
+Finding upon
+enquiry thai he belonged to the Pth
+Illinois, one of the most gallantly-
+behaved aud heavy-iosmg regiments at the
+Fort Donnclson battle, and part of which
+was aboard, I began to interrogate liim
 on the subject.
 His philosophy was so
 much in the Falstailian vein that I will
 give his views in his own words as near